joshmgrant/corsica/README.md

 ```
 By default all distribution requests return ten samples.
 This can be changed by including a parameter `n` as part of the request.

-Suppose we wanted thirty samples of a normal distribution with a mean of 100 and standard deviation of 10, then the call would look like this:
+Suppose we wanted thirty samples of a normal distribution with a mean of 100 and standard deviation of 10, then the request would look like this:
 ```bash
 curl "https://corsica-160818.appspot.com/corsica/normal/?mu=100&sigma=10&n=30"
 ```

-If we wanted six samples of a uniformly distributed random variable from the interval `[-1,1]` then the call would look like this:
+If we wanted six samples of a uniformly distributed random variable from the interval `[-1,1]` then the request would look like this:
 ```bash
 curl "https://corsica-160818.appspot.com/corsica/uniform/?a=-1&b=1&n=6"
 ```

-And lastly, we might want fifty samples of a standard exponential distribution (ie having rate parameter of 1) which would look like this:
+As a final example, we might want fifty samples of a standard exponential distribution (ie having rate parameter of 1) which would look like this:
 ```bash
 curl "https://corsica-160818.appspot.com/corsica/exponential/?lambda=1&n=50
 ```